Finiteness of solutions to linear Diophantine equations on Piatetski-Shapiro sequences: Introduction

 We will give a proof of Theorem~\ref{Theorem-main1} in Section~\ref{Section-SimpleCase}.
-We also reveal the following result on arithmetic progressions (APs) as follows. \begin{theorem} For almost every $\alpha >10$, the set $\PS(\alpha)$ contains at most finitely many arithmetic progressions of length $3$. \end{theorem} By the result of Frantikinakis and Wierdl \cite[Proposition~5.1]{FrantzikinakisWierdl}, the set $\PS(\alpha)$ contains arbitrarily long APs for all $\alpha\in (1, 2)$.
+We also reveal the following result on arithmetic progressions as follows. \begin{theorem} For almost every $\alpha >10$, the set $\PS(\alpha)$ contains only finitely many arithmetic progressions of length $3$. \end{theorem} By the result of Frantzikinakis and Wierdl \cite[Proposition~5.1]{FrantzikinakisWierdl}, the set $\PS(\alpha)$ contains arbitrarily long arithmetic progressions (APs) for all $\alpha\in (1, 2)$.
 In addition, the author and Yoshida showed that for all $1\leq \alpha<2$ and for any $B\subseteq \mathbb{N}$ with positive upper density (\textit{i.e.} $\limsup_{N\to \infty} \#(B\cap [1,N])/N>0 $), the set $\{\lfloor n^\alpha \rfloor \colon n\in B \}$ contains arbitrarily long APs \cite[Corollary~5]{SaitoYoshida}.
 Thus, they gave a Szemer\'edi-type theorem on $\PS(\alpha)$.
 Remark that Szemer\'edi's theorem states that any $B\subseteq \mathbb{N}$ with positive upper density contains arbitrarily long APs \cite[p.200]{Szemeredi}.
-If $1<\alpha<2$, then we can apply the theory of uniform distributions and verify the infiniteness of long APs.

 On the other hand, the case $\alpha>2$ is not easy.
-It is similar to the equation \eqref{Equation-Fermat}.
-If $\alpha>2$ is an integer, then Darmon and Merel proved that $\PS(\alpha)$ does not contain any APs of length $3$ \cite[Main Theorem]{DarmonMerel}.
-Moreover, Matsusaka and the author showed that for every $s,t\in \mathbb{R}$ with $2<s<t$, there are uncountably many $\alpha\in [s,t]$ such that $\PS(\alpha)$ contains infinitely many APs of length $3$ \cite[Corollary~1.3]{MatsusakaSaito}.
+If $\alpha>2$ is an integer, then Darmon and Merel \cite[Main Theorem]{DarmonMerel} proved that $\PS(\alpha)$ does not contain any APs of length $3$.
+Moreover, Matsusaka and the author \cite[Corollary~1.3]{MatsusakaSaito} showed that for every $s,t\in \mathbb{R}$ with $2<s<t$, there are uncountably many $\alpha\in [s,t]$ such that $\PS(\alpha)$ contains infinitely many APs of length $3$.
 However, there was no result on the non-existence or finiteness of APs of length $3$ of $\PS(\alpha)$ if $\alpha>2$ is non-integral.
 Therefore, the main contribution of Theorem~\ref{Theorem-main2} is to establish the finiteness of such APs for almost every $\alpha>10$.
-Remark that we do not determine the infiniteness or finiteness of such APs for almost every $\alpha\in (2,10)$.
+However, we do not determine the infiniteness or finiteness of such APs for almost every $\alpha\in (2,10)$.